loopbackio/loopback-next/docs/site/Getting-started.md

 The CLI tool will scaffold the project, configure the TypeScript compiler, and install all the required dependencies.
 To create a new project, run the CLI as follows and answer the prompts.

+> We also have a specific generator to generate LoopBack projects.
+Run
+> `npm create loopback`

 ```sh
 lb4 app